rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/8225) in GitLab 13.10.

-If you have a review in progress, you will be presented with the option to **Add to review**:
+If you have a review in progress, you can choose to **Add to review**:

 ![New thread](img/mr_review_new_comment_v13_11.png)

-### Approval Rule information for Reviewers **(PREMIUM)**
+### Approval rule information for reviewers **(PREMIUM)**

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/233736) in GitLab 13.8.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/293742) in GitLab 13.9.

-When editing the **Reviewers** field in a new or existing merge request, GitLab displays the name of the matching [approval rule](../approvals/rules.md) below the name of each suggested reviewer.
+When you edit the **Reviewers** field in a merge request, GitLab shows the name of the matching [approval rule](../approvals/rules.md) below the name of each suggested reviewer.
 [Code Owners](../../code_owners.md) are displayed as `Codeowner` without group detail.

-This example shows reviewers and approval rules when creating a new merge request:
+This example shows reviewers and approval rules when you create a new merge request:

 ![Reviewer approval rules in new/edit form](img/reviewer_approval_rules_form_v13_8.png)